aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheSimpleReadWriteSplittingPlugin.md

 and providing a stable abstraction layer that remains consistent even when database topology changes.
 By providing the read/write endpoint and a read-only endpoint to the simple read/write splitting plugin, the AWS JDBC Driver will connect using these endpoints any time setReadOnly is called.

-To take full advantage of the many benefits of RDS Proxy it is recommended to only connect through the proxy endpoints.
-Other plugins such as the [Failover Plugin](UsingTheFailoverPlugin.md) connect using instance endpoints.
+To take full advantage of the benefits of RDS Proxy it is recommended to only connect through the proxy endpoints.
+See [Using the AWS JDBC Driver with RDS Proxy](./../../../README.md#rds-proxy) for limitations.

 ## Using the Simple Read/Write Splitting Plugin against non-Aurora clusters